Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

-\begin {proof}[Proof of Lemma \ref{reducing to incompressibility}] By the Annulus Theorem (c.f.\ Scott \cite{Scottstrong}) we can assume $f$ is an embedded annulus in $ M_I$.
-If the lemma is false, then up to reversing the parametrization of $f$, we can assume that $\Sigma_0$ is a component of $ \partial \mathcal{DC}(M,U)$, where $U \in \mathcal U^c$.
-By Corollary~\ref{cutting-product}, if $L$ is large we can write
+\begin {proof}[Proof of Lemma \ref{reducing to incompressibility}] Let $N \subset M_\Sigma$ be the component containing the image of $f$, and let $\Sigma_1 \subset \Sigma$ be the component containing $f(S^1 \times \{1\})$.
+By the Annulus Theorem (c.f.\ Scott \cite{Scottstrong}) we can assume that $f$ is an \emph{embedded} annulus in $N$.
+In particular, this means that the two curves

+are \emph{simple}.
+By Corollary~\ref{cutting-product}, if $L$ is large we can write $U$ as a union of three adjacent product regions